mugboy/mugboy.github.io/bruh.md

 $$

-Then he put back his laptop in his bag and he had fun with his freinds and family.
+Then he put back his laptop in his bag and he had fun with his friends and family.

 Keep your eyes open for Part 2! :D